pierky/arouteserver/tests/live_tests/README.rst

 Live tests are used to validate configurations built by ARouteServer.

-A mix of Python's unittest and Docker allows to create scenarios where some instances of BGP speakers connect to a route server that has been configured using this program in order to test compliance between expected and real results.
+A mix of Python's unittest and Docker (and KVM too for OpenBGPD tests) allows to create scenarios where some instances of BGP speakers connect to a route server that has been configured using this program in order to test compliance between expected and real results.

 Example: in a configuration where blackhole filtering is enabled, an instance of a route server client (AS1) is used to announce some tagged prefixes (203.0.113.1/32) and the instances representing other clients (AS2, AS3) are queried to ensure they receive those prefixes with the expected blackhole NEXT_HOP (192.0.2.66).